Failed faxes are, unfortunately, unavoidable. This article describes how to troubleshoot failed faxes that you are trying to send out of Cerbo.

 - Or, you may want to call the office you are trying to send the fax to, to confirm that you have the correct fax number and there are no issues with the receiving fax machine.

-If you continue to be unable to send the fax, after several retries and confirming the fax number by calling it and by calling the office you are sending to, you may contact firstname.lastname@example.org, detailing the steps you have taken, so that a ticket can be filed with the fax carrier.
+If you continue to be unable to send the fax, after several retries and confirming the fax number by calling it and by calling the office you are sending to, you can file a ticket with us by emailing firstname.lastname@example.org.
+Please detail any steps you have already taken, so that we can file a ticket with the fax carrier.

 Sometimes ad-blockers, ad-on's or pop-up blockers can interfere with outgoing faxes.
 Check to make sure ad-blockers such as uBlock are not interfering with the successful sending of your faxes.